ruuda/noblit/docs/architecture.md

 index file.
 In addition to dropping unreachable nodes, the tree nodes in the new index file can be ordered such that a tree traversal becomes a sequential scan through the index file, improving disk access patterns.

+A garbage collection can happen in parallel with normal operation.
+Apart from the required <abbr>IO</abbr> bandwith, writing a new index file does not interfere with the existing index file, which can continue to be used.
+If, once the collection is complete, the compacted trees are no longer the latest trees, then the new data can be inserted into the new index file too (as a regular tree insertion), until the two files are in sync, at which point we can perform new writes against the new index file, and forget about the old index file.

+TODO: To be able to efficiently get all datoms added since a given transaction though, we would need a transaction-ordered index, which Noblit currently does not have.
+Is it worth adding one?

+While garbage collection can mitigate the downsides of an append-only page store, it comes at a cost:

+ * During the collection, extra disk space and <abbr>IO</abbr> bandwidth are required.
+ * The collection causes write amplification: every datom in the database will be written again.
+While the hitchhiker tree itself ensures a logarithmic (in the total number of datoms) number of writes per datom, the rate at which nodes become unreachable depends on the transaction rate in addition to the total number of datoms, so especially in the case of many small transactions, garbage collection may be required often.
+ * Coordination is required to know when the old index file can be removed, after collection is complete.
+ * The page id no longer uniquely identifies a tree node.
+To retain the benefits of not reusing old names for new pages, we would need to identify tree nodes by the version of the index file, in addition to their page id.

+As an alternative to garbage collection, it may be possible to keep most of the benefits of an append-only page store, while avoiding the wasted space of backing it by an append-only file, by keeping track of a mapping from (virtual) page ids to (physical) file offsets.
+The downside is that coordination is required to update this mapping, even for reads.
+Also, while this avoids wasted space, it does not by itself mitigate fragmentation.